-Captures its prey using suction rather than aggressively biting but otherwise peaceful with anything it can’t swallow, although its speed of movement and feeding habits suggest that slow-moving or timid tankmates would probably be outcompeted.
+Captures its prey using suction rather than aggressively biting and otherwise peaceful with anything it can’t swallow, although its speed of movement and feeding habits suggest that slow-moving or timid tankmates would probably be out competed.
 Smaller specimens are easy to maintain alongside other species but as they grow become increasingly powerful and domineering when food is available meaning companions must be chosen with care.

-Similarly-sized cyprinids, characids, catfishes and perhaps larger botiid loaches constitute the best choices.
-A large Mekong-themed community could be an interesting project with options including Barbonymus altus, B. schwanenfeldii, various Cyclocheilichthys and Osteochilus species, Hypsibarbus wetmorei and many others.
+Similarly-sized cyprinids, characids, catfishes and larger botiid loaches perhaps constitute the best choices.
+A large Mekong-themed community could be an interesting project with options including Barbonymus, Cyclocheilichthys, Osteochilus, and Hypsibarbus wetmorei species among many others.

 Sexually mature females are likely to be thicker-bodied than males.

-The genus currently contains seven species of which H. macrolepidota and, to a lesser extent, H. dispar are the only ones seen with any regularity in the aquatic trade.
-As well as being the most widely-distributed H. macrolepidota is also the largest-growing of the group.
-All representatives can appear superficially similar at first glance, the exception being H. lopezi which is endemic to a single island in The Phillipines and is unique in that it displays a lateral band-like marking on the flanks.
+The genus Hampala currently contains seven species of which H. macrolepidota and, to a lesser extent, H. dispar are the only ones seen with any regularity in the aquarium trade.
+As well as being the more widely-distributed in nature, H. macrolepidota is also the largest of the group.
+All representatives can appear superficially similar at first glance, the exception being H. lopezi which is endemic to a single island in The Philippines and displays a unique lateral band-like marking on the flanks.

-H. macrolepidota is also easy to identify by its colour pattern comprising a dark vertical band originating anterior to the dorsal-fin and extending below the lateral line plus the presence of black marginal stripes in both lobes of the caudal-fin.
+H. macrolepidota is easy to identify by colour pattern, which comprises a dark vertical band originating anterior to the dorsal-fin and extending below the lateral line, plus the presence of black marginal stripes in both lobes of the caudal-fin.
 H. dispar possesses only a single dark blotch-like marking on the body and has less well-defined marginal stripes on the caudal lobes.

-It’s worth noting that the body markings tend to fade in very large specimens of all Hampala spp., and it’s possible that additional species will be described in the future as a phylogenetic study published in 2006 concluded that the form of H. bimaculata from central and southern parts of the Malaysian state of Sarawak, Borneo ought to be considere distinct, for example.
+It is worth noting that the body markings tend to fade in very large specimens of all Hampala spp., and it’s possible that additional species will be described in the future as a phylogenetic study published in 2006 concluded that the form of H. bimaculata from central and southern parts of the Malaysian state of Sarawak, Borneo ought to be considered distinct, for example.

 - Doi, A. and Y. Taki, 1994 - Japanese Journal of Ichthyology 40(4): 405-412